explodinggradients/ragas/README.md

 ## :luggage: Metrics

 Ragas measures your pipeline's performance against two dimensions
-1. Factuality: measures the factual consistency of the generated answer against the given context.
+1. **Factuality**: measures the factual consistency of the generated answer against the given context.
-2. Relevancy:  measures how relevant retrieved contexts and the generated answer are to the question.
+2. **Relevancy**:  measures how relevant retrieved contexts and the generated answer are to the question.

 Through repeated experiments, we have found that the quality of a RAG pipeline is highly dependent on these two dimensions.
 The final `ragas_score` is the harmonic mean of these two factors.

+## :question: How to use Ragas to improve your pipeline?
+*"Measurement is the first step that leads to control and eventually to improvement" - James Harrington*

+Here we assume that you already have your RAG pipeline ready.
+When is comes to RAG pipelines, there are mainly two parts - Retriever and generator.
+A change in any of this should also impact your pipelines's quality.

+1. First, decide one parameter that you're interested in adjusting. for example the number of retrieved documents, K.
+2. Collect a set of sample prompts (min 20) to form your test set.
+3. Run your pipeline using the test set before and after the change.
+Each time record the prompts with context and generated output.
+4. Run ragas evaluation for each of them to generate evaluation scores.
+5. Compare the scores and you will know how much the change has affected your pipelines's performance.

 ## :raising_hand_man: FAQ